coda/packs-sdk/README.md

 In the pack definition the former is known as `defaultAuthentication` and the latter `systemAuthentication`.
 You will typically specify one or the other in your pack definition, or neither if your pack does not make http requests or those requests do not require authentication.
-In rare cases you could specify both authentication types if system credentials are meant to serve as a fallback if a user has not registered their own credentials, but this is not common or recommended.

 Default authentication is the most common.
 Specify this if each user of your pack should log in with OAuth, or have their own API key, or whatever user-specific token is necessary for the pack to be able to retrieve data that is specific to that user.

-Use system authentication if you as the pack author will provide the necessary tokens to make http requests within your pack succeed.
+Use system authentication if you as the pack author will provide the necessary tokens to successfully make http requests within your pack.
 An example would be if your pack returns weather forecasts and the API involved requires an API key, but individual users need not provide their own API key.
 You as the pack author will register an API key and provide it to Coda, and Coda will apply it to all pack requests regardless of the user.